 The Organization's tax returns are subject to examination by taxing authorities for a period of three years from the date they are filed.
-As of September 30, 2021, the tax years subject to examination include FYE 2018 through FYE 2020.
+As of September 30, 2022, the tax years subject to examination include FYE 2019 through FYE 2021.

-NOTE 12 - EMPLOYEE BENEFIT PLAN
+NOTE 11 - EMPLOYEE BENEFIT PLAN

 The Organization offers a tax sheltered annuity, a 403(b) plan, through TIAA.
 Substantially all employees are eligible to participate after one year of employment.
 The amount of employer contribution is variable, based upon employee years of service and the amount of employee deferral.
-The employer contribution increases with years of service.
-The employer contribution for the years ended September 30, 202 and 2020 was \$75,703 and \$80,459, respectively.
+The employer's contribution increases with years of service.
+The employer contribution for the years ended September 30, 2022, and 2021 was \$62,381 and \$75,703, respectively.

 The Organization offers a supplemental tax-sheltered annuity, a 403(b) plan, through TIAA in which all employees are eligible to participate after completion of thirty days of employment.
 The plan operates as a salary reduction plan only.
-There is no employer contribution.
+There are no employer contributions.

-NOTE 13 - PERMANENTLY RESTRICTED ASSETS
+NOTE 12 - PERMANENTLY RESTRICTED ASSETS